ArtMin96/filament-jet/README.md

 ![Filament Jet cover art](./art/banner.png)

-> This package is basically a fusion of [Jetstream](https://github.com/laravel/jetstream) and [Filament Breezy](https://github.com/jeffgreco13/filament-breezy) with a few added features.

-There was a case when something from [Filament Breezy](https://github.com/jeffgreco13/filament-breezy) needed something from [Jetstream](https://github.com/laravel/jetstream), or to add other features to them, and I decided to create this plugin to bring them all together.

 Filament Jet is a authentication starter kit for [Filament](https://github.com/filamentphp/filament) and provides the perfect starting point for your next [Filament](https://github.com/filamentphp/filament) application.
 Filament Jet provides the implementation for your application's login, registration, email verification, two-factor authentication, session management, personal data export, API via Laravel Sanctum, and optional team management features.

 Switchable team             |  User menu